• Skip to primary navigation

 • Add the ½ cup of olive oil into the skillet and add the garlic.
 Give it a quick stir and cook until just fragrant and not browned.
 Add the crushed red pepper.

 • Stir in anchovies.
-They will disappear into the sauce and it gives great flavor.
+They will disappear into the sauce and give great flavor.

 • Add in pine nuts and stir.
 Stir in chopped parsley.
 Sprinkle in some salt and pepper.